 Hello!
-I’m Jess and I teach the Kindy/Pre-Primary class on Mondays to Thursdays.
+I’m Jess and I teach the Kindy/Pre-Primary class.

 I started teaching at Kerry Street at the end of Term 2, 2020.
 I love how supportive the school this community is, I feel at home already!

 I hold a Bachelor of Education (Early Childhood & Care) and have been teaching for three years now, in a variety of school contexts.
 In 2019, I had the good fortune to teach in a small school in Albany, which proved to be a wonderful learning experience.

 My teaching philosophy is centred around play-based and Inquiry learning as I believe it encourages creativity, curiosity and engagement in meaningful learning experiences.
 I am a firm proponent that the learning environment is the third teacher and has an important role in engaging student’s interests.
 My classroom by design has a welcoming atmosphere in which children are nurtured and supported holistically.
 I also think the outdoor environment provides wonderful opportunities for students to explore, task risks, problem solve and develop relationships with their peers, which is why I find Kerry Street’s wild space so exciting.